dcampbell24/hnefatafl/README.md

 ## License

-Licensed under either of [Apache License], Version 2.0 or [MIT license] at your option.
+Licensed under either of the [Apache License] or the [MIT license] at your option.

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Wild by you, as defined in the Apache-2.0 license, shall be